Repository for low and intermediate level waste in the premises of Dukovany NPP

 Responsibility for the safe disposal of radioactive waste in the Czech Republic was assumed on the basis of the so-called Atomic Act (Section 26 of Act No. 18/1997 Coll.) by the State and for the relevant activities established a unit called the Radioactive Waste Repository Authority (RAWRA).
 The RAWRA's mission is to provide the Czech Republic with safe storage of radioactive waste in accordance with the requirements of the protection of mankind and the environment from the adverse impacts of such waste.

 The RAWRA is funded from the so-called Nuclear Account maintained by the CNB and from State grants.
-All originators of radioactive waste make contributions to the Nuclear Account in the amount stipulated by Decree No. 416/2002 Coll. ČEZ, for instance, pays CZK 50 per MWh generated in the nuclear power plants.
-At present, the Nuclear Account balance is almost CZK 24 billion.
+All originators of radioactive waste make contributions to the Nuclear Account in the amount stipulated by Decree No. 416/2002 Coll. ČEZ, for instance, pays CZK 55 per MWh generated in the nuclear power plants.

 Each holder of a licence to operate a nuclear facility - in addition to the contributions to the Nuclear Account - also creates a financial reserve for liquidation of this facility in accordance with the Atomic Act.
 The funds are collected throughout the operation, and one of the duties of the RAWRA is to control such regular "savings".